What is Edge Computing and What It Means for Enterprises?

 Edge computing is a relatively new technology that is yet to show its full potential.
 However, existing cases of its implementation already prove it has the following advantages for businesses:

 - Improved performance.
 Data needs time to travel.
-The fastest cable can information at about two-thirds the speed of light.
+The fastest cable can transfer information at about two-thirds the speed of light.
 As fast as it sounds, delivering data to the cloud and back is still not fast enough for many applications that rely on real-time operations.
 Processing data near its source greatly contributes to latency reductions and, as a result, higher efficiency.

 - Better security.
 The distributed data computing infrastructure provides an additional layer of security between the data source and the cloud.
 As data is processed at the periphery’s points, it allows for locating and isolating a vulnerability at a single spot to minimize disruptions.
 In such a way, if one of the devices at the edge is compromised, it can be disconnected to prevent spreading the threat across the entire network.